Best Illustrated, Unabridged Pinocchio: Why I Chose Roberto Innocenti's Edition

 When I looked inside all I saw was art, art and beauty.

-Innocenti is an artist from Florence who was awarded the prestigious Hans Christian Andersen Award for contributions to children's literature.
+Innocenti is an artist from Florence who was awarded the prestigious Hans Christian Andersen Award for contributions to children's literature in 2008.

 He is a self-taught illustrator who - if I remember well - started off in life by working in a steel mill.
 His other illustrated books are are apparently a treat as well.